Keep your code in sync with your cloud

-Bridgecrew Multi-Cloud Drift Detection continuously monitors configuration discrepancies between your cloud resources and IaC and provides automated fixes in code.
+Bridgecrew’s Multi-Cloud Drift Detection continuously monitors configuration discrepancies between your cloud resources and IaC and provides automated fixes in code.

 Why does cloud configuration drift occur?

-Drift caused by accidental or temporary modifications
+Accidental or temporary modifications

-Drift caused by permanent or intentional modifications
+Permanent or intentional modifications

 Detect drift continuously with Bridgecrew